The Reaction Between Copper Oxide and Hydrochloric Acid: A Comprehensive Exploration

 Q: What happens if you use a different acid, such as sulfuric acid?

 A: While the general principle of acid-base neutralization remains the same, the specific products will differ.
-With sulfuric acid, you would form copper(II) sulfate and water.
+Which means with sulfuric acid, you would form copper(II) sulfate and water.
 The reaction would also be exothermic.

 Q: Is this reaction reversible?